HURRICANE VALLEY SINGLES CONFERENCE

 Own Your Imperfect Story

-Desiree Porter is a Clinical Mental Health Counselor.
+Desiree is a Clinical Mental Health Counselor.
 She earned a bachelor's degree in music from Brigham Young University in 1998 and a Masters degree from the University of Phoenix in 2007.
 She is a certified EMDR and trauma therapist and is trained in sand tray therapy, emotionally focused therapy for couples, and treating dissociative disorders.
 Desiree is the youngest of 11 children, grew up in Orem Utah, and served a mission in the Michigan Lansing mission.
 Desiree has three grown children and currently resides in Washington Utah.

 Clint Lawton